Tropicalbunny/Project-2/README.md

 ## Issues
 ---
 ### Known Bugs
-To my Knowledge there is no known bugs
+* font does not load on s10, updated to have the font as a file. this did not fix the issue.
 ### Fixed Bugs
-* game array wasnt writing outside of array.
+* Game array wasnt writing outside of function.
-* segments where enlarging while game was lighting them
+* Segments where enlarging while game was lighting them
+* Code double running on round 2

 ## Deployment